 This can also be the case when you’re there.
 If this is the case, it is normally due to weather conditions.
 One example is I had a kayak cancelled on New Zealand’s Coromandel peninsula due to a heavy sea swell.
 I was able to get around this a little by reviewing my earlier research and finding out that I could visit one of the locations by land, so I did!
 Another is when I was on the island of Vis, off Croatia, I had booked a boat tour that included the Green and Blue Caves.
 Again, this was cancelled due to adverse sea conditions.
 Sadly, I couldn’t get to either in any other way so I went back to my research and decided to visit other parts of island instead.

-Stay tuned for full descriptions of my road trips to Date!
-You’ll be able to read all about a New Zealand, Southern Norway and Croatia, Slovenia and Bosnia Herzegovina.
-I hope that once I get around to writing them that they will help you to plan your own epic adventures!
+Stay tuned for full descriptions of my road trips to date!
+Read all about my road trip through New Zealand here and soon you’ll be able to read all about a New Zealand, Southern Norway and Croatia, Slovenia and Bosnia Herzegovina.
+I hope that once I get around to writing the rest of them that they will help you to plan your own epic adventures!